a20r/Bowtie/README.md

-PyBowtie
+GoBowtie
 ========

 ##Purpose:
-Bowtie is a sensor integration server using HTML5 and was written in Python and Javascript.
+Bowtie is a sensor integration server using HTML5 and was written in Go and Javascript.
 This means sensor data can be collected from most devices and pushed to a server.
 The sensor data is stored in a unique folder defined by the CPU Id and inside the folder are JSON files that are defined by the Node Id.
 This makes it easy in any